-Going forward, we will have daily homework assignments consisting of ten problems.
-About half of the problems will practice new material, and the other half will be review.
-The new section in Thomas will be indicated on the homework, please read the book.
+This is the first of our "spiraling review" homework sets.
+We will have daily homework assignments consisting of ten problems.
+Some of the problems will practice new material, and the others will be review.
+The new section in Thomas will be indicated on the homework; please read the book.